ShaneeexD/KCD-2-Dice-Calc/README.md

 - **Dice Information**: View detailed information about all dice in the game, including probability distributions and descriptions
 - **Inventory Management**: Track which dice you have available for use
 - **Target Calculator**: Calculate the optimal combination of dice to maximize your chances of rolling specific numbers
+- **Single Combo Simulator**: Test a specific dice combination with advanced banking rules and decision breakdowns
-- **Strategy Calculator**: Find the best dice combination and strategy to maximize your expected score
+- **Strategy Calculator** (WIP): Find the best dice combination and strategy to maximize your expected score
 - **Progress Tracking**: Real-time progress updates during calculations

 ## Requirements